Sue Mayfield GeigerWriter, Model, Singer, 1940s Fashionista, and Encourager

 I felt it was time to bring attention to women (and a few good men) who are owning their uniqueness after 70.

-As a senior model with silver hair, I do get assignments that fit what typically defines 70ish, yet I am still yearning for the opportunity to show the industry the glam and sass side of who we are.
+As a senior model with silver hair (and sometimes salt and pepper), I do get assignments that fit what typically defines 70ish, yet I am still yearning for the opportunity to show the industry the glam and sass side of who we are.

 My professional singing career started decades ago and lasted a short time.
 I made a comeback (reluctantly) at my son’s wedding in 2016.